 Depending on the image you're using, find the most appropriate preset or modify from the selection you have.
 I've opted for the Maximum White preset and then clicked on OK.

-2. Set Up Your File and Create the Bases
+2. How to Set Up Your File and Create the Bases

 With the Pen Tool (P), I create bases for each one of the key areas—apart from the hair.
-I give each one a fill of the average mid-tone colour from those areas.
+I give each one a fill of the average mid-tone color from those areas.

 When I'm working on skin shading, I tend to work on the mid tones first.
 With the reference image in greyscale, it makes it easier to see these mid tones.